INTO-CPS-Association/DTaaS/docs/admin/localhost.md

 ![localhost install](./localhost.png)

 A one-step installation script is provided on this page.
-This script sets up the DTaaS software with a user.
+This script sets up the DTaaS software for a single user.
-You can use it to check a test installation of DTaaS software.
+You can use it to check a test installation of the DTaaS software.

 ## Pre-requisites